 2018 Award Recipient | Misty’s Dance Unlimited

 2018 marked year one for The Soak it Up!
 Project Award.
-By collaborating with local partners, we were able to highlight four finalists and award one with a gift of native landscape material.
-These homeowners, businesses, and community organizations completed projects on their properties to reduce runoff pollution.
+Collaborating with local partners, we highlighted four finalists and awarded one with a gift of native landscaping material.
+These homeowners, businesses, and community organizations completed projects on their own properties, to become part of the solution.
 Runoff is the number one source of water pollution in our area, and they have done something about it.

 2018 Finalist: April Rossman, Holmen

-When April saw chunks of her land literally falling into Jostad Creek after every heavy rainfall, she knew something had to be done.
-She created swales directing the flow of water, then added rock beds to slow it and planted deep-rooted plants to soak up water naturally.
-By controlling runoff from her land, April is controlling the amount of sediment that moves into Jostad Creek.
-Sediment can destroy stream habitat.
-It can clog fish gills.
-It can make swimmers sick.
-And it can disrupt the natural food chain, causing declines in fish populations.
+When April saw chunks of her land falling into Jostad Creek after every heavy rainfall, she knew something had to be done.
+So she built swales to direct the flow of water, added rock beds to slow it, and planted deep-rooted plants to soak up water naturally.
+By controlling runoff from her land, April is reducing the amount of sediment that moves into Jostad Creek.
+Sediment can destroy stream habitat, clog fish gills, and make swimmers sick.
+It can also disrupt the natural food chain, causing declines in fish population.

 2018 Finalist: The Hub on 6th, Three Sixty Realty

-Any new commercial construction comes with strict runoff regulation from the federal government.
-The Hub on 6th adheres to these regulations and also went above and beyond, adding additional sustainable features because they believed it was the right thing to do.
-Voluntary sustainable features on the property include rain gardens, a food forest, a specified area for snowmelt drainage and an urban prairie with over 800 native plants make up this amazing property.
+New commercial construction must comply with strict runoff regulations.
+The Hub on 6th adheres to these regulations and goes above and beyond because they believe it is the right thing to do.
+Voluntary sustainable features on the property include rain gardens, a food forest, specified place for snowmelt infiltration, and urban prairie with more than 800 native plants.

 2018 Finalist: Unitarian Universalist Fellowship of La Crosse

-The members of Unitarian Universalist Fellowship of La Crosse come from a variety of backgrounds, but are allied in their desire to do good.
-Environmental sustainability is one way they are trying to do good.
-Two rain gardens with properly placed downspouts catch all roof runoff.
-These gardens were researched, developed and constructed by members of the fellowship.
+Members of Unitarian Universalist Fellowship of La Crosse come from a variety of backgrounds, but are allied in their desire to create a healthy, vibrant community.
+Environmental sustainability is one way they contribute.
+Members of the Fellowship researched, develope, ,and constructed two rain gardens and properly placed downspouts catch all runoff from the roof of their building.